henrik242/musicbrowser/musicbrowser/README.txt

 ---------
 0.12-CVS
 - Bugfix: Redirect (e.g. when using squeezebox playback) didn't work properly
+- Bugfix: Flash player only played first song in a playlist

 0.11 (2008-02-10)
 - Bugfix: flash player support for UTF-8 link names